lrolofson/twitjudge-py/README.md

 ## disclaimer

-the code is messy as all get out, and isn't really ready for public consumption. **i provide zero guarantee that this code will run properly** also, because i was really punchy when i wrote it and thought it was funny at the time the script talks like a certain very influential twitter personality, which i intend to change at some point and apologize for how lame it is. however, you only yolo once so i'm making it public. please be nice, or if you can't be nice, at least be constructive.
+the code is messy as all get out, and isn't really ready for public consumption. **i provide zero guarantee that this code will run properly**. also, because i was really punchy when i wrote it and thought it was funny at the time the script talks like a certain very influential twitter personality, which i intend to change at some point and apologize for how lame it is. however, you only yolo once so i'm making it public. please be nice, or if you can't be nice, at least be constructive.